its-rajesh/its-rajesh/README.md

 </p>

-I am currently engaged in research related to Music Source Separation, with a specific focus on removing leakage from music signals.
+I am currently engaged in research related to music source separation, with a specific focus on removing leakage from music signals.
 In addition to my primary research, I have a strong passion for working on projects involving audio, music, images, and any mathematically inclined signal processing challenges.